adamcyber1/cpp_project_template/README.md

 @PROJECT_NAME@
 ====================================

-The things that were useful before AI....
+This type of thing was useful to me before AI automated boiler plate.

 Features
 ========